 Let me take you back to a tough day I faced a few months ago.
 It was one of those days where, by noon, I felt defeated.

-By noon today I felt defeated.
-I had a few reasons that started me down this path, including another day of two sick kids following my every move as I tried to navigate a schedule full of conference calls (very thankful for the quick response of the mute button on my headset!) and client deadlines.
-The stress of trying to juggle work, constant sickness and holding everything together at home was finally taking a toll on me.
+There were a few reasons that contributed to this: I started my workday with two sick kids who followed my every move as I tried to navigate a schedule full of conference calls (very thankful for the quick response of the mute button on my headset!) and client deadlines.
+The stress of trying to juggle work, dealing with constant sickness, and holding everything together at home were finally taking a toll on me.

-If you are thinking about the next step in your career we would love to start the conversation.
+If you are thinking about the next step in your career, and want to build a thriving financial planning business, we would love to start the conversation.